bmilesp/BootstrapExtend/README.md

 	?>
 ```

-Add the following to the end of the layout before the </body> closing tag:
+Add the following to the end of the layout before the body closing tag:

 ```php
 	<?php echo $this->element('BootstrapExtend.layout_requirements/ext_block'); ?>